 Are the leaves: scalloped or wavy-edged (lobed)? split into three sections (like clover)? many smaller leaflets on one stem (like sumac)?

 Do the leaves have: sharp and irregular or jagged teeth along edges? irregular wavy edges? curving edges all the way around (undulate)?
+YES → It's NOT Common Buckthorn

+Alder Leaved Buckthorn

+Common Buckthorn

+Glossy Buckthorn

-YES → It's NOT Common Buckthorn Alder Leaved Buckthor rn Common Buckthorn Glossy Buckthorn NO ↓ Notes: Do the leaves have yellow dots (glands) on both sides?
+Do the leaves have yellow dots (glands) on both sides?
 Does the leaf underside have round brown scales?

+YES → It's NOT Common Buckthorn (might be Bayberry or Buffaloberry)

+Notes:

-YES → It's NOT Common Buckthorn (might be Bayberry or Buffaloberry) It will also be helpfu keeping an eye on t u will need to have a sample or pho I to have a sample or photo of the f he plant during the Spring to note v ole or taking a photo. lowers.
-This means NO ↓ Are the leaves opposite or sub opposite (Are they across or almost exactly across from each other along the stem)?
-YES → Are there small thorns at the end of the twigs?
+To use this chart, you will need to have a sample or photos of the leaf and branch.
+It will also be helpful to have a sample or photo of the flowers.
+This means keeping an eye on the plant during the Spring to note when it is in flower and collecting your sample or taking a photo.

+Are the leaves opposite or sub opposite (Are they across or almost exactly across from each other along the stem)?

+Are there small thorns at the end of the twigs?
 Are there greenish yellow flowers?

+It's probably COMMON BUCKTHORN

+\downarrow

+\downarrow

-YES → It's probably COMMON BUCKTHORN NO ↓ NO ↓ \checkmark Are the edges (margins) of the leaf toothed?
-YES → Is the tip of the leaf long and pointy?
+Are the edges (margins) of the leaf toothed?

+Is the tip of the leaf long and pointy?
 Does it have sharply toothed edges with a fringe of short hairs?
 Does it have yellow or orange/red flowers?

-YES → It's NOT Common Buckthorn (might be Bush Honeysuckle) \checkmark NO ↓ NO ↓
+It's NOT Common Buckthorn (might be Bush Honeysuckle)

+NO ↓